 - Asset Exchange — The exchange of tokens is achieved without the involvement of an intermediary, in a manner that does not require counterparties to trust one another beforehand.
 An atomic protocol is utilised (meaning that either the exchange of both currencies takes place, or nothing takes place), which employs OP_CHECKLOCKTIMEVERIFY to nullify transaction malleability-based attacks.

 The order system as described avoids both the performance limitations of on-chain order systems and the trust-laden nature of other off-chain order systems.
 No other DEX achieves a decentralized orderbook in this way.
-For further reading, see the white paper or check out the Blocknet API pages.
+For further reading, see the white paper or check out the Blocknet API documentation.

 A vital component to the success of a decentralized exchanged is the user interface (UI).
 To that end, Blocknet partnered with VSA Partners, a design agency with over 30 years experience who have worked with clients including Google, Alibaba, IBM, CME Group, Northern Trust, Goldman Sachs and more.
 The Block DX UI has been designed to be inclusive, user friendly and to mimic a trading experience that reflects those of centralized exchanges.
 But what about ease of use for developers and communities of new coins and tokens?
 It will not cost anything to list an asset on the Blocknet Decentralized Exchange.
 This removes another barrier for traders and will help developers who want to get their new coin listed.
 It will help liquidity and encourage innovation in the cryptosphere.
 The Blocknet was designed to maximize interoperability and so most blockchain tokens may be integrated with no coding required.
 The current integration requirements are: